-- Evaluate the potential for conflict in a specific region based on existing theories of causation. - Apply the approaches to peace through coercive power, nonviolence, world order, personal and community transformation in a specific geographic region. - Understand the concepts and theories of comparative analysis of different political regimes. - Determine the significant political, economic, security, diplomatic, and social challenges facing a selected region individually as separate nations and collectively as a region.
+- Evaluate the potential for conflict in a specific region based on existing theories of causation. - Apply the approaches to peace through coercive power, nonviolence, world order, personal and community transformation in a specific geographic region.

+- Understand the concepts and theories of comparative analysis of different political regimes. - Determine the significant political, economic, security, diplomatic, and social challenges facing a selected region individually as separate nations and collectively as a region.

+Select 4 courses from the following p: 12

-- IRLS501 Comparative Political Systems
+IRLS501 Comparative Political Systems

-- IRLS507 Selected Topics in International Relations

-- IRLS600 Strategic Geography and Geopolitics
+IRLS600 Strategic Geography and Geopolitics

-- IRLS603 Politics and War
+IRLS603 Politics and War

-- IRLS631 Government and Security in Korea
+IRLS631 Government and Security in Korea

+INTL649 Case Studies in Foreign Cyber Threats

-- IRLS655 Latin American Security Issues
+IRLS655 Latin American Security Issues

-- IRLS660 Seminar in Middle East Politics and Security
+IRLS660 Seminar in Middle East Politics and Security

+RELS533 Islam

+Total Semester Hours 12